Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ARCHITECTURE.md

 Processors are still in production and all the logic ICs are still being made.
 The only components that are either new old stock or second hand stock are the VDP and the VDP Memory.
-With the VDP being an _optional_ add-on, you could get away with thinking that John has absolutly acheived this goal.
+With the VDP being an _optional_ add-on, you could get away with thinking that John has absolutely achieved this goal.

 ## Components